 She was married to actor Damian Lewis.
 In their marriage, they had two children.

-It's the clash of the titans between Godzilla and King Kong as they fight themselves to death in a spectacular battle on who will win.
+It's the clash of the titans, with Godzilla and King Kong fighting themselves to death in a spectacular battle to determine who will win.

 When the enraged Godzilla